 Fig. 1.
 Effect of biofertilizers in combination with different levels of RDF on

-nutrient uptake of N, P and K (%) in guava leaf cv.
+nutrient uptake of N, P, and K (%) in guava leaves cv.
 Taiwan White.

 4. Conclusion

-The findings of this study clearly demonstrate that the integrated use of liquid biofertilizers with recommended fertilizer doses significantly enhances foliar nutrient status in guava cv.
+The findings of this study clearly demonstrate that the integrated use of liquid biofertilizers with recommended fertilizer doses significantly enhances foliar nutrient status in the guava cv.
 Taiwan White.
 The 100% RDF + liquid biofertilizer treatment yielded the highest concentrations of N, P, and K in leaf tissue, while 80% RDF + liquid biofertilizers produced comparable phosphorus levels, indicating potential for partial substitution of chemical fertilizers.
 Superior performance of liquid formulations is likely due to enhanced microbial viability, solubilization efficiency, and rhizosphere activity.
 These results underscore the agronomic advantage of liquid biofertilizers in precision nutrient management, offering a sustainable pathway to optimize fertilizer inputs without compromising crop nutrition.

 REFERENCES